JulioJu/carto-paille-porteuse/README.md

 * If there is no existing batiments, we can't create a batiment.

+* I've set limit to not retrieve more than 10000 objects (default is 99)

 ## Credits

 We use https://openlayers.org/en/latest/examples/data/icon.png (licence CC-BY 3.0)